Altinn/altinn-studio/src/Altinn.Apps/AppFrontend/react/README.md

 ### Lint checks

 1. Navigate to the folder `src/Altinn.Apps/AppFrontend/react`.
-2. Execute `npm run install-deps`.
+2. Execute `npm ci`.
 This step is only nescessary if you have not already done it, or if you change branches.
+3. Execute `npm run install-deps`.
+This step is only nescessary if you have not already done it, or if you change branches.
-3. Execute `npm run lint`.
+4. Execute `npm run lint`.

 ### Unit tests

 1. Navigate to the folder `src/Altinn.Apps/AppFrontend/react`.
-2. Execute `npm run install-deps`.
+2. Execute `npm ci`.
 This step is only nescessary if you have not already done it, or if you change branches.
+3. Execute `npm run install-deps`.
+This step is only nescessary if you have not already done it, or if you change branches.
-3. Execute `npm run test`.
+4. Execute `npm run test`.